BikeFitLLC/FootFitCalculator/README.md

 ### Analytics

 * Log in to google analytics as bikefitapps@gmail.com
-* Note: both android and ios apps log events here
+* Note: the debug build does not send any analytics events
-* Note: the debug build does not send any analytics events...?
+* Note: the iPhone events from Dec 2016 are 'spam' events.
+Subsequently, Matt created a filter to block all traffic from Country = Russia, but George removed it Feb 2017, since the recommendation is you have at least one view that contains all traffic.

 ### How do I find it in the Play Store?